School of Business Council Bylaws (PDF)

-5.1.9 Provost and Vice President Academic, or designate;
+5.1.9 The Provost and Vice-President Academic, or designate;

-5.2 The majority of the membership of School Council shall be continuing, probationary and full-time limited-term academic staff of the School.
+5.2 The majority of the membership of School Council shall be Tenured Members, Tenure- Track Members, and Full-Time Limited-Term Academic Staff of the School.

 5.3 Other non-voting members as may be determined by School Council.